rei/rei-cedar-docs/docs/icons/resources/README.md

 Cedar welcomes and encourages contributions to the icon library that are consistent with the REI style.

 <cdr-doc-alert icon="info">As of our 2020 Spring Release, we’re no longer using Sketch or Abstract, and will be updating the icon contribution process.
-Please reach out to our <cdr-link src="https://rei.slack.com/archives/CA58YCGN4">User Support</cdr-link> channel on Slack for the latest guidance for contribution icons to Cedar. </cdr-doc-alert>
+Please reach out to our <cdr-link src="https://rei.slack.com/archives/CA58YCGN4">User Support</cdr-link> channel on Slack for the latest guidance around contributing icons to Cedar. </cdr-doc-alert>

 ### Cedar Icon Guidelines